 Leading youth-driven impact accelerator for innovative ideas on Water, Sanitation and Hygiene (WASH) to combat children stunting and mortality in East Kalimantan.

 Eureka Hub (Malaysia)

-Helping Technical and Vocational Education and Training (TVET) community in Sabah improve their vocational projects by equipping them with skills in digital technology and pitching.
+Helping communities in Sabah by providing Technical and Vocational Education and Training (TVET) to improve their vocational projects and equipping them with skills in digital technology and pitching.